mcolotto/magic-research-2-modding-example/README.md

 3. [Download Visual Studio Code](https://code.visualstudio.com/download).
 It's not a requirement, but it'll be the better experience.
 Also install the extension _Prettier_ which is used for automatic code formatting.
 4. Download the contents of this repository, clone it with Git, or fork it.
 5. Open Visual Studio Code.
 "Open Workspace from File", and open the file `workspace.code-workspace`.
 6. Test that it works.
-At the bottom, on the terminal in VSCode, type: `yarn` in the root of the project to download and install all the dependencies, then `yarn build`.
+At the bottom, on the terminal in VSCode, type: `yarn` in the root of the project to download and install all the dependencies, then `yarn build:dev`.
 If this succeeds, you should see a file `build/mr2-test-mods.js` created in the workspace - if that's the case, congratulations, you have succeeded!

 ## Creating a new mod and configuring the basic metadata